QualitativeDataRepository/dvcurator-python/README.md

 # Tokens

-To be fully functional, the following parameters must be set:
-* A **project DOI** in the form `doi:10.1234/abcdef`.
-Once metadata is loaded for that DOI, use the "Reset dvcurator" button to input a different DOI.
-* A **github token**
-  * To create a github token, go to your github developer settings/personal access tokens at https://github.com/settings/tokens
-  * Click on "Generate New Token", and select "Generate New Token (classic)"
-  * Give the token a recognizable name such as "QDR Curation" and check the following boxes:
-    * repo
-    * admin:org
-    * project
-  * Click "Generate Token" at the bottom of the screen.
-Make sure to note down your token and keep it safe (you won't be able to access this later)
+## Creating a Dataverse API key
-* A **dataverse API key** -- this must be for the dataverse installation you will work with.
+  - This must be for the dataverse installation you will work with.
-  * Find or create this under https://data.qdr.syr.edu/dataverseuser.xhtml?selectTab=apiTokenTab (substitute the domain if not using QDR)
+  - Find or create this under https://data.qdr.syr.edu/dataverseuser.xhtml?selectTab=apiTokenTab (substitute the domain if not using QDR)

- Both of these tokens are entered on into the main window of dvcurator, under "Github token" and "Dataverse token" respectively.
+## Creating a Fine-Grained GitHub Personal Access Token

+1. Go to your GitHub account settings
+   - Click your profile photo in the top right
+   - Select **Settings**

+2. Navigate to Developer settings
+   - Scroll to the bottom of the left sidebar
+   - Click **Developer settings**
+   - Select **Personal access tokens**
+   - Click **Fine-grained tokens**
+   - Click **Generate new token**

+3. Configure token settings
+   - Give your token a descriptive name (e.g., "DVCurator Access")
+   - Choose "QualitativeDataRepository" as the resource owner
+   - Select the repository "Project-Curation"
+   - Under "Repository permissions", enable:
+     - [x] **Actions** (Read and write)
+       - Needed for triggering workflow dispatches
+     - [x] **Issues** (Read)
+       - Needed for checking existing tickets, to make sure we don't create duplicates

+4. Generate and save the token
+   - Click **Request** at the bottom and ask the admin to approve
+   - **IMPORTANT**: Copy and save the token immediately

+5. Using the token
+   - In DVCurator, paste the token in the GitHub token field (under "DVCurator -> Configure Tokens")

-Other parameters are:
+# Other parameters
 - QDR GA folder: Where the archive will be downloaded and extracted to.
 Usually points to a folder that syncs with Dropbox, but does not necessarily need to be.
 For QDR GA's this should very literally be the "QDR GA" folder within the QDR Dropbox.

 ## For developers (i.e. not most users!)